M. C. Escher: Mathematically inspired work

-Escher's work is inescapably mathematical.
-This has caused a disconnect between his full-on popular fame and the lack of esteem with which he has been viewed in the art world.
+Much of Escher's work is inescapably mathematical.
+This has caused a disconnect between his fame among mathematicians and the general public, and the lack of esteem with which he has been viewed in the art world.
 His originality and mastery of graphic techniques are respected, but his works have been thought too intellectual and insufficiently lyrical.
 Movements such as conceptual art have, to a degree, reversed the art world's attitude to intellectuality and lyricism, but this did not rehabilitate Escher, because traditional critics still disliked his narrative themes and his use of perspective.
 However, these same qualities made his work highly attractive to the public.

-Escher is not the first artist to explore mathematical themes: Parmigianino (1503–1540) had explored spherical geometry and reflection in his 1524 Self-portrait in a Convex Mirror, depicting his own image in a curved mirror, while William Hogarth's 1754 Satire on False Perspective foreshadows Escher's playful exploration of errors in perspective.
+Escher is not the first artist to explore mathematical themes: J. L. Locher, a previous director of the Kunstmuseum in The Hague, pointed out that Parmigianino (1503–1540) had explored spherical geometry and reflection in his 1524 Self-portrait in a Convex Mirror, depicting his own image in a curved mirror, while William Hogarth's 1754 Satire on False Perspective foreshadows Escher's playful exploration of errors in perspective.
 Another early artistic forerunner is Giovanni Battista Piranesi (1720–1778), whose dark "fantastical" prints such as The Drawbridge in his Carceri ("Prisons") sequence depict perspectives of complex architecture with many stairs and ramps, peopled by walking figures.
 Escher greatly admired Piranesi and had several of Piranesi's prints hanging in his studio.

 Only with 20th century movements such as Cubism, De Stijl, Dadaism, and Surrealism did mainstream art start to explore Escher-like ways of looking at the world with multiple simultaneous viewpoints.
 However, although Escher had much in common with, for example, Magritte's surrealism and Op art, he did not make contact with any of these movements.